Living with Hemiplegic Migraine

 Have Abortive Medications on Hand

 If aura or warning symptoms of an impending hemiplegic migraine attack hit, having abortive medications readily available to take offers the best chance of dodging full paralysis and pain.
-Typical oral tablets work poorly due to slow absorption before the aura escalates to weakness.
+Typical oral tablets work poorly because of slow absorption before the aura escalates to weakness.
 That’s why having self-injectables or nasal sprays works better for many people.

 Commonly prescribed abortive options include: